getnf/getnf/README.md

 to install multiple fonts.<br>
 You can get the names of the fonts from the menu.

-To uninstall fonts use the same syntax as for direct install.
+To uninstall fonts use the `-u` flag with the same syntax as for direct install.

 Enjoy!